 How To Test, (MAP) Controlled Thermostats

-Above all, vehicle manufacturers are, under intense pressure; to produce cars and trucks that produce fewer emissions.
+So, vehicle manufacturers are under intense pressure to produce cars and trucks, that produce fewer emissions.
 Consequently, closely regulating the cooling system, is one way to do that.

 Thank You !